 My goal when taking the test was to look for the average GRE scores of the schools I was interested in applying for, and aim for the higher average.
 I know personally I would never have the patience to study for a perfect score, and this was the best compromise I could find!

 How many extracurricular activities did you list on your application?

 I think I listed too many on VMCAS, where they wanted everything I was involved with since the start of high school… it was quite a blast from the past looking through old resumes to make sure I reported everything correctly!

 However, when I made CV’s and resumes, I only listed the ones from my undergraduate career where I was either in a leadership position or was a regularly-participating member.
 That being said, I listed two there, the Rutgers Companion Animal Club, which I co-founded during my junior year, as well as the pre-veterinary club, where I was an active member.

 Because I was interested in doing a PhD, I also took part in a variety of research projects as an undergraduate.
 I worked in three different labs during my time at Rutgers, where I exposed myself to different fields of research, and learned how different PI’s ran their groups.
 This which gave me valuable insight into what I enjoyed researching and with which types of personalities I worked best and made picking an adviser during graduate school easier.

 Did you have exotic, large and small animal experience prior to applying to veterinary school?

 I had some large animal experience from experienced-based learning classes at Rutgers (cow, sheep, goat).
-I also had some research animal experience (mouse, rat, pig).
-The majority of my experience was small animal, which I got by working at clinics.
+I also had some research laboratory animal veterinary experience (mouse, rat, pig).
+The majority of my experience was small animals, which I got by working at clinics.
 After being accepted, I worked briefly with exotic reptiles, but this wasn’t experience I had on my application.

 What types of paying jobs did you have before going to starting your DVM/PhD program at Colorado State University?